Growth Marketing

 2. Preserving the PLG experience that you are renowned for.
 A badly targeted sales call has a higher likelihood of doing more harm than good!

 Figma realized that the key to undertaking this was to leverage user information and signals across product usage, billing, and communications in a single view, allowing their AE’s and AM’s to prioritize and customize their approach.
-What followed was a multi-quarter engineering effort.
+What followed was a multi-quarter Engineering Blog effort.
 Figma's engineers helped the sales team create a data warehouse, pipe in information from multiple siloed databases, group users by organizations, mark high priority accounts using Clearbit data, deprioritized closed-won accounts using stripe data, and lastly, score leads to reflect the likelihood of sales conversion based on:

 1. Demographics: How large is the team (# of users)?
 How large is the account (Fortune 100, 1000, etc.)?
 What is the industry (tech, media)?